-Here you'll find an easy-to-follow tutorial on how to make breastmilk soap in only 5 minutes!
-Making your own soap is a great way to use up any extra milk you might have plus it's gentle on baby's skin.
+Make this easy breastmilk soap in 5 minutes!
+It is a great way to use up any extra milk you might have, and most importantly, it's gentle on baby's skin.

 No matter whether you're an over-supplier or an under-supplier, every breastfeeding momma has the same fear: What if I run out of milk?

-Well, over the years I've come up with a few uses for surplus breast milk, such as giving a breast milk bath or making breast milk lotion, but today I'm going to show you how to make breast milk soap.
-Which is a great way to make beautiful soaps using your own milk as a fresh ingredient.
-You can even customize it to your heart's desire by adding essential oils, honey and oatmeal.
+Over the years, I've come up with a few uses for surplus breast milk, such as giving a breast milk bath or making breast milk lotion, but today, I will show you how to use it in soap.
+It's a great way to use your milk as a fresh ingredient.
+You can even tweak it to your heart's desire by adding essential oils, honey, and oatmeal.

 Ingredients